Zapper-fi/studio-docs/docs/tutorial/4-create-token-fetcher.md

 }
 ```

 We're almost there!
-Now we just need to tell Zapper how to render this token on our application.
+Now we just need to tell Zapper how to render this token in our application.

 ## Resolve display properties